hankh95/nusy-product-team/santiago-pm/passages/README.md

 - **Quality Assurance**: Automated testing and validation processes
 - **Documentation**: Generating and maintaining project documentation

-### NuSy PM Domain Workflows
+### Santiago PM Domain Workflows

-These workflows are specific to the NuSy PM domain and tackle development:
+These workflows are specific to the Santiago PM domain and tackle development:

 - **Tackle Development**: End-to-end process for implementing new tackle
 - **Experiment Management**: Coordinating autonomous experiments